It’s more important than ever to celebrate immigrants living in America.

 The results are enlightening.

-Nine out of ten immigrants in the U.S. still believe that the American Dream is achievable.
+Nine out of ten immigrants in the U.S. still believe that the American Dream is possible to achieve.
 How that dream is defined depends on the individual, but it’s wonderful to see such optimism and hope despite our current political climate and the threats they face daily.
 An overwhelming majority of immigrants believe that with hard work, success and happiness are attainable, and 60 percent would still recommend relocating to the U.S. to their friends and family.

 While most respondents cited the distinct advantages of moving to the U.S. were access to education and higher standards of living (49 and 47 percent respectively), immigrants do face numerous hardships.